openfaas/faas/README.md

 ## Functions as a Service (FaaS)

-FaaS is a framework for building serverless functions on Docker Swarm with first class support for metrics.
+FaaS is a framework for building serverless functions on Docker with first class support for metrics.
 Any UNIX process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 ## Concept